 End of life care

 End of life care is the treatment, care and support for people who are probably in their last year of life, although this timeframe can be difficult to predict.
 Depending on the illness, some people might only receive end of life care in their last weeks or days, but many people are living for a long time now with many illnesses.
-Living with a long term illness can have many impacts (including social and financial ) and there is good advice about this on the NHS website.
+Living with a long-term illness can have many impacts (including social and financial.
+There is good advice about this on the NHS website.
 Within the Royal Free London please contact the support hub or the Macmillan information and support centre.

 Advance Care Planning

 Advance Care Planning involves talking to you and your family and friends about what to expect towards the end of your life.
-The healthcare professionals looking after you will talk to you about your specific needs and wishes, and will ensure they consider your wishes in relation to the treatment they provide to you.
+The healthcare professionals looking after you will talk to you about your specific needs and wishes and will ensure they consider your wishes in relation to the treatment they provide to you.
 They will always want to provide treatments where the benefits outweigh the risks.
+NHS England has provided national guidance on this topic, and an easy read booklet.

 The care of the dying relates specifically to care in the last days and hours of life.